- Home -

 If you don’t drive, why not try cycling instead?
 You can’t beat cycling for sustainability.

 Bavarians themselves are also enthusiastic about “Radln” (Bavarian for cycling).
-In fact, the popularity of cycling here and elsewhere is so strong that it is in every direction.
+In fact, the popularity of cycling here and elsewhere is so strong that it is driving growth in the bicycle industry in every direction.
 According to the results of the 2021 Bicycle Monitor, over 50 percent of people in Bavaria between the ages of 14 and 69 want to cycle more often in the future.
 This puts Bavaria above the 40% average for Germany overall.

 The popularity of cycling is also reflected in the large number of options for holidaymakers, including many long-distance cycling routes.
 The romantic “Five Rivers” bike tour connects five river valleys, each different from the other, each with its own unmistakable charm.
 The Danube is a name known to all.
 The Altmühl River– and the idyllic Altmühl Valley – is likewise known to many.
 But very few are familiar with the rivers Pegnitz, Vils, and Naab.
 The bike paths along these rivers are true insider tips, far removed from the well-worn tourist routes.